johnnyw66/picoflipperzero/README.md

 GPIO16 from the Pico to ADAT on the FS1000A

-Install MicroPython on your Pico and upload the main.py Upload your captured FlipperZero '.sub' file to your Pico.
+Install MicroPython on your Pico and upload the main.py source.

+Upload your captured FlipperZero '.sub' file to the top directory of the Pico.

 run main.py (automatically run on power reset)